-In July 2012, Speedway acquired 10 convenience stores located in northern Kentucky and southwestern Ohio from Road Ranger LLC in exchange for cash and a truck stop location in the Chicago metro area.
-In May of the same year it purchased 87 convenience stores throughout Ohio and Indiana from GasAmerica Services, Inc.
+and 10 convenience stores located in northern Kentucky and southwestern Ohio from Road Ranger LLC in exchange for cash and a truck stop location in the Chicago metro area.
+Previously, Speedway acquired 23 convenience stores in Indiana and Illinois in 2011.

 Before its name change from Speedway SuperAmerica in 2011, the company had consolidated all its stores under the Speedway banner and created a unified look, including remodeling acquired stores to conform with the rest.
 It also sold stores in noncore markets to focus on its business in the Midwest, where its parent company had pipeline and distribution networks.